Project SEARCH is a high school transition program for high school students with intellectual and developmental disabilities.

 - Be eligible for services from OOD (Opportunities for Ohioans with Disabilities)

-- Have independent personal hygiene and grooming skills along with daily living skills
+- Demonstrate appropriate workplace personal hygiene and grooming skills along with daily living skills

 - Have independent daily living skills

 - Maintain appropriate behavior and social skills in the workplace